paleobiologyGrader/bfgeosci541/RangeExtinction.md

 #####Written by Bryce Fenlon

 ##Summary
+Many studies of the fossil record have revolved around the mechanistic processes underlying extinction.
+Determining causal relationships, however, has been extremely difficult.
+And most have looked specifically at mass extinction events.
+Here, Payne and Finnegan look at geographic range and its effect on survivorship regimes between mass and background extinctions.

 logistic regression because binary, not continuous --> odds ratio (log-odds; odds of an outcome and its explanatory variable) --> 0 = absence of association; greater than or less than zero = positive/inverse associations between outcome and explanatory variable.
+  - Odds ratio = p/(1-p):geographic range...what is the measure of geographic range?

 geographic range positively correlated with survivorship throughout fossil record (significantly in 44 of 47 examined intervals)